debemdeboas/virtual-machine/README.md

 requires very little knowledge of the system as a whole.
 Since mutable objects were used, some confusion might arise.
 However, they were treated similarly to C++'s pointers, so programmers with low-level language knowledge should feel right at home.

+Since the sixth release of this system, the VM supports simple concurrent mechanisms such as blocking processes that are waiting for an IO operation using an IO handler thread.
+On the seventh release of the system, a simple shell socket was added to concurrently load new processes into the memory or to shutdown the system.

 ### Solution